Internet multicasting is an IP-based networking technique used to broadcast various media types from a single source to multiple end-points.

 Ideas:

-Acknowledgment aggregation points - keep copies of data for retransmission cases
+Acknowledgment aggregation points to keep copies of data for retransmission cases

 Use NACKs (Negative acknowledgements)